Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

 \subsection{Numerical scheme based on Theorem~\ref{th:self}}

-Let us first present the method we use to compute numerically the principal eigenvector $\lb$ without considering any dependency on parameters.
-Then we explain how the self-similar change of variable~\eqref{eq:defval} and the convergence result of Theorem~\ref{th:self} can be used to compute the dependencies $\al\mapsto\lb_\al$ and $\af\mapsto\Lb_\af,$ when parameters $\al$ and $\af$ are very large or very small.
+First, we present the method we use to compute numerically the principal eigenvector $\lb$ without considering any dependence on parameters.
+Then we explain how the self-similar change of variable~\eqref{eq:defval} and the convergence result of Theorem~\ref{th:self} can be used to compute the dependences $\al\mapsto\lb_\al$ and $\af\mapsto\Lb_\af,$ when parameters $\al$ and $\af$ are very large or very small.

 \